Who doesn’t love a warm and cozy blanket when it's cold outside?

 One good example of that is the transformation of PET bottles into a yarn, which practically turns a single-use object into a durable one.

-The Herringbone blanket by Weaver Green is made of recycled PET yarn that is coloured with non-toxic dyes.
+The Herringbone blanket by Weaver Green (opened in a new window/tab) is made of recycled PET yarn that is coloured with non-toxic dyes.
 It takes approximately 300 plastic bottles to make one single blanket!

 Besided the material choice, all Weaver Green's products are hand-loomed by artisans located in Europe, Scandinavia and Asia, that all work under fair conditions.